 In this guide

-One of the unique characteristics of self-managed superannuation funds (SMSFs), which make them attractive to some investors, is their ability to invest in direct property.
+One of the attractions of self-managed superannuation funds (SMSFs) for many investors is their ability to invest in direct property.

 Although it has its benefits, investing in property in an SMSF can be complicated and should never be considered as an easy way to enter the property market.